WHY IT'S ALWAYS A GOOD TIME TO START YOUR SHARE PORTFOLIO

 There are over 2,200 listed companies on the ASX and the biggest seven represent about half of the $1.3 trillion dollar market capitalisation.
 These are the big four banks, Rio Tinto and BHP Billiton and Telstra.

 The median market cap of the top 200 companies has a market cap of close to $2 billion.
-While almost 90 per cent of the companies, numbering just under 2000 have a market cap of less than $300 million, which is what we define as small cap.
-It’s these companies that Under the Radar focuses on because they are not widely covered.
+While almost 90 per cent of the companies, numbering just under 2000 have a market cap of less than $300 million, which is what we define as small caps.
+It’s these small companies that Under the Radar focuses on because they are not widely covered.
 We think that they should represent at least 25 per cent of a share portfolio.

 It’s must easier for a company with a market cap of $100 million to double and triple in value, than it is for one that is worth $1 billion.